dashingsoft/pyarmor/docs/how-to/protection.rst

 - Signing the binary file to make sure they're not changed by others
 - Using third-party binary protection tools to protect Python interpreter and extension module ``pyarmor_runtime``
-- Pyarmor provides some configuration item to check interps and debuggers.
+- Pyarmor provides some configuration options to check interps and debuggers.
 - Pyarmor provides runtime patch feature to let expert users to write C functions or python scripts to improve security.

 ..